phalcon-orphanage/docs/en/reference/dispatching.rst

                 }

             } catch (\Exception $e) {
-                //An exception has ocurred, maybe the class or action does not exist?
+                //An exception has occurred, maybe the class or action does not exist?
             }

         });